 Taxing and regulating cannabis will create thousands of new jobs and bring in millions in taxes.
-Colorado brought in more than $240 million in adult-use cannabis tax revenue in fiscal year 2018.
-The cannabis industry will also create thousands of good jobs for Delawareans; Colorado has issued over 40,000 active licenses to individuals to work directly in the cannabis industry.
+Colorado brought in more than $390 million in adult-use cannabis tax revenue in 2021.
+The cannabis industry will also create thousands of good jobs for Delawareans.
+As of January 2022, Colorado had 38,000 cannabis jobs.

 Prohibition breeds violence.
 As with alcohol prohibition in the 1920s, since drug-related disputes can’t be solved lawfully, violence is inevitable.
 As a result, cannabis users and sellers are vulnerable to assaults due to prohibition.
 In a regulated system, cannabis will be produced and sold by legitimate, taxpaying businesses instead of drug cartels and criminals.

 Regulation would improve the fairness and efficiency of the criminal justice system.
 While Delaware’s decriminalization law was an important reform, it is no substitute for regulating cannabis for adults’ use.
 A $100 fine can be an extreme hardship to low-income residents.
 Legalizing cannabis for adults will save hundreds of Delawareans from being searched, arrested, and cited for cannabis.

 Prohibition makes control impossible.
 Prohibition deprives workers and the environment of the legal protections they are entitled to.
 It also guarantees cannabis won’t undergo quality control testing, resulting in possible contamination by hazardous pesticides, bacteria, or the lacing of cannabis with other drugs.
 Regulated retailers will sell only products that have been lab-tested and labeled for potency.